Laptop Buying Guide: 14 essential tips to know before you buy any laptop

 So if you are looking for a laptop low-budget laptop in the range of Intel i3 and i5 processors, then AMD Ryzen is the best option to go with.

 Ideally, smaller laptops come with a 1368×768 resolution.
-If you are a casual user, then this resolution size is fine for you.
-However, 1920×1080, which is full HD, is ideal resolution of any laptop.
+If you are a casual user, then this resolution size is okay for you.
+However, 1920×1080, which is full HD, is an ideal resolution of any laptop.

-Nowadays, there are a lot of laptop companies in the market which offer 4K laptops, but the major drawback of those laptops are there battery life.
-As much as you increase your screen resolution, much your battery performance will decrease.
+Nowadays, many laptop companies in the market offer 4K laptops, but the major drawback is their battery life.
+As much as you increase your screen resolution, your battery performance will decrease.

-In the display section after resolution, you can look at the panel, however that doesn’t matter much.
+In the display section after the resolution, you can look at the panel.
+However, that doesn’t matter much.

-The next thing you have to look out is refresh rate of the screen and NVIDIA G-Sync and AMD FreeSync support, which depends on the GPU.
+The next thing you have to look out for is the refresh rate of the screen and NVIDIA G-Sync and AMD FreeSync support, which depends on the GPU.

-Major of the laptops come with 60Hz of refresh rate.
-Moreover, the gaming laptops refresh rate is 144 Hz and some of the laptops more than that.
-As I said, if you aren’t a pro gamer, then 144Hz of refresh rate is well enough for you.
+Most of the laptops come with a 60Hz of refresh rate.
+Moreover, the gaming laptops refresh rate is 144 Hz, and some of the laptops more than that.
+As I said, if you aren’t a pro gamer, then a 144Hz refresh rate is well enough for you.

 5. Graphics Card

-Graphic cards needn’t much consider until you are looking for a laptop, which is completely dedicated for gaming.
+Graphic cards needn’t be considered until you are looking for a laptop entirely dedicated to gaming.
 Most of the laptops come with integrated graphics cards.

-If you are looking for a mid-budget laptop with Full HD display, then RTX 2060 is well enough for you.
-NVIDIA GTX 1650Ti are best for a user who is looking for the basic gaming laptop.
+If you are looking for a mid-budget laptop with a Full HD display, then RTX 2060 is well enough for you.
+NVIDIA GTX 1650Ti is best for a user who is looking for a basic gaming laptop.

-However, if you need a laptop with a high graphic then we recommend to go with NVIDIA RTX 2070 or higher.
+However, if you need a high graphic laptop, we recommend going with NVIDIA RTX 2070 or higher.

-To confirm it, you have to check did the laptop has an M.2 slot on the motherboard or not.
-If the slot is there, then yes, that laptop supports SSD and HDD together.
+To confirm it, you have to check did the laptop has an M.2 slot or not.
+If there is space, then yes, that laptop supports SSD and HDD together.